microsoft/BotFramework-WebChat/README.md

 ```

 * `/samples/standalone` has a slightly more sophisticated version of this code, great for testing
-* You can reference a specific release as such: `https://unpkg.com/botframework-webchat/botchat.js@v0.8.3`.
+* You can reference a specific release like this: `https://unpkg.com/botframework-webchat/botchat.js@v0.8.3`.
 Make sure you version the `botchat.css` and `botchat.js` files together.
 * Don't want to depend on a CDN?
-Download the file and serve it up from your own website.
+Download the files and serve them up from your own website.
 * Want to run a custom build of WebChat?
 Clone this repo, [alter it](#customizing-webchat), [build it](#building-webchat) and reference your built `botchat.css` and `botchat.js` files.
 * Go to the next level with [Advanced WebChat](#advanced-webchat)
 * Running WebChat inline may not work for some web pages.
-You can isolate your instance of WebChat by running it inside an iframe as shown [below](#easy-in-any-website-iframe-webchat)
+Read on for a solution.

-### Easy: In any website IFRAME WebChat
+### Medium: In any website IFRAME your WebChat instance

-It is possible that the above approach will not work for some web pages.
 You can isolate your instance of WebChat by running it inside an IFRAME.
 This involves creating two web pages:

-1. One running the WebChat instance, as shown above.
+1. One running a WebChat instance, as shown above.
 2. The hosting page, adding `<iframe src="/path/to/your/webchat/instance" height="height" width="width" />`

 ### Medium: In your React website, incorporate the WebChat React component